pozzo-research-group/OT2-Course-MSE/Stock_Solution_Protocol/Gold Nanorod Synthesis.md

    4. In another 20 mL flask, add 1.59 mL of the seed solution that was just made, and 18.41 mL of water to make the seed stock solution.
 This diluted seed stock solution will be used to synthesize the nanorods.

+**Summary**

 To synthesize gold nanoparticles, the following stock solutions will be used.

-` `Table II.
+Table II.
 Suggested Design Space to explore
 |Reagent|Volume Range (uL)|
 | :-: | :-: |
 |CTAB|20-450|